Race and genetics: Critique of genetic-distance studies and clusters

 Rosenberg and colleagues (2005) have argued, based on cluster analysis of the 52 populations in the Human Genetic Diversity Panel, that populations do not always vary continuously and a population's genetic structure is consistent if enough genetic markers (and subjects) are included.

 They also wrote, regarding a model with five clusters corresponding to Africa, Eurasia (Europe, Middle East, and Central/South Asia), East Asia, Oceania, and the Americas:

 This applies to populations in their ancestral homes when migrations and gene flow were slow; large, rapid migrations exhibit different characteristics.
 Tang and colleagues (2004) wrote, "we detected only modest genetic differentiation between different current geographic locales within each race/ethnicity group.
 Thus, ancient geographic ancestry, which is highly correlated with self-identified race/ethnicity—as opposed to current residence—is the major determinant of genetic structure in the U.S. population".

 Cluster analysis has been criticized because the number of clusters to search for is decided in advance, with different values possible (although with varying degrees of probability).
 Principal component analysis does not decide in advance how many components for which to search.

-The 2002 study by Rosenberg et al. exemplifies why meanings of these clusterings are disputable.
-The study shows that at the K=5 cluster analysis, genetic clusterings roughly map onto each of the five major geographical regions.
+The 2002 study by Rosenberg et al. exemplifies why meanings of these clusterings can be disputable, though the study shows that at the K=5 cluster analysis, genetic clusterings roughly map onto each of the five major geographical regions.
 Similar results were gathered in further studies in 2005.